 Eric Clapton’s 1996 The Gold Leaf Stratocaster EC1

-In 1996 Eric asked the Fender Custom Shop to build a one of a kind guitar for him.
-John Page, then vice president of the Fender Custom Shop, recalls that “Eric was in the search of something special, a piece that could hang in a museum like the Louvre”.
-John thought about gilding a Stratocaster using 23K gold leaves, it took three trials prior to finding the right combination of finish/hardware.
+In 1996 Eric asked the Fender Custom Shop to build a one-of-a-kind guitar for him.
+John Page, then vice president of the Fender Custom Shop, recalls that “Eric was in the search of something special, a piece that could hang in a museum-like the Louvre”.
+John thought about gilding a Stratocaster using 23K gold leaves, and it took three trials prior to finding the right combination of finish/hardware.

-In 2004 Guitar Center introduced a limited Masterbuilt edition of the Gold Leaf Stratocaster which retailed for $8000.
+In 2004 Fender introduced a limited Masterbuilt edition of the Gold Leaf Stratocaster which retailed for $8000.
 The model was however discontinued in 2010.
-Unlike the original Gold Leaf Strat, this recreation sported three Fender Vintage Noiseless pickups, a 25dB active midrange booster and a regular 250K tone control in place of the TBX circuit.
+Unlike the original Gold Leaf Strat, this recreation sported three Fender Vintage Noiseless pickups instead of the Lace Sensors.